shijuvar/shijuvar/mindbody-healing.md

-## Shiju Varghese: Meditation Teacher & Psychospiritual Coach
+## Shiju Varghese: Psychospiritual Teacher

-Shiju Varghese is a trauma-informed, polyvagal-informed nervous system expert and a spiritual therapist, who synthesizes trauma healing therapies such as Emotional Freedom Techniques (EFT) and Internal Family Systems (IFS) with the spiritual wisdom of non-dual esoteric teachings.
-He provides coaching on regulating autonomic nervous system (ANS) along with the "Forgiveness" practice as taught by "A Course In Miracles", to heal stress, anxiety, trauma and chronic pain.
-His primary interest lies in Epigenetics, Neuroplasticity, Psychoneuroimmunology, Polyvagal Theory, Quantum Physics, Energy Medicine and Consciousness.
+Shiju Varghese is a psychospiritual teacher who embodies a spiritual path rooted in the teachings of "A Course in Miracles" (ACIM) and the meditative wisdom of Satipaṭṭhāna Vipassanā meditation.
+He synthesizes trauma healing therapies such as Emotional Freedom Techniques (EFT) and the science of the autonomic nervous system (ANS) with the spiritual wisdom of non-dual esoteric teachings.
+He provides psychotherapy for healing the mind at a spiritual level.
+Shiju also offers spiritual mentoring on "A Course in Miracles" and Buddhist teachings in the Theravada tradition.

-Shiju is a spiritual seeker of esoteric wisdom and non-dualistic mysticism, with an emphasis on "A Course In Miracles" and Vipassanā Meditation.
-He provides spiritual mentoring on Metaphysics, A Course In Miracles, and Buddhist teachings in the Theravada tradition.